 The creative freelancers who comprise the dissatisfied middle feel disrespected and disempowered.
 They believe that they can’t control their careers, that they can’t grow professionally and that they can’t even produce the kind of high-quality work of which employees in the creative industries would traditionally be proud to take “ownership”.
 For them, work is a source not of meaning but of sadness and resentment – the latter directed towards the systems currently in place.

 So what can be done?
 First of all, our research represents further evidence of a phenomenon that’s becoming more prevalent as the fourth industrial revolution unfolds: the problem of technological innovation significantly outstripping regulatory responses.
-Enforcing rules in an online – and therefore global – environment is notoriously hard, but this doesn’t disguise the fact that the status quo is far from equitable for many participants.
+Enforcing rules in an online – and therefore global – the environment is notoriously hard, but this doesn’t disguise the fact that the status quo is far from equitable for many participants.

 In addition, operators should assume more responsibility for digital platforms’ impact on the people who use them.
 It’s not enough merely to be a provider of “space”.
 They should at least deliver proper training or guidance.
 They can’t keep taking a substantial share of users’ income – however paltry that income might be in some cases – while offering so little in return.